-Common examples of wages that are subject to PFML contributions
+Common examples of W-2 wages subject to PFML contributions

 Generally, the following are considered wages: